AdobeDocs/journey-optimizer.en/help/using/personalization/create-conditions.md

 ## Access the conditional rule builder {#access}

-Conditional rules are created from the **[!UICONTROL Conditions]** menu within the expression editor, which is accessible either:
+Conditional rules are created from the **[!UICONTROL Conditions]** menu within the personalization editor, which is accessible either:

 * From the Email Designer, when enabling dynamic content for a component in the email body.
 [Learn how to add dynamic content into emails](dynamic-content.md#emails)

     ![](assets/conditions-access-email.png)

-* In any field where you can add personalization using the [Expression Editor](personalization-build-expressions.md).
+* In any field where you can add personalization using the [personalization editor](personalization-build-expressions.md).

     ![](assets/conditions-access-editor.png)